PrincetonUniversity/SPECFEMPP/docs/developer_documentation/SPECFEM_architecture/domain.rst

 The above code is a good starting point for parallelizing the code.
 A naive method of parallelizing the above section would be to distribute the 2 for loops among the available threads for example using OpenMP `collapse(2)` clause.
 However, since different elements could have different implementation (physics) for calculating the gradient, stresses, and acceleration contribution such a parallelization would result in poor performance on GPUs cause of warp divergence.
 Even on CPUs the performance would be poor since compiler could miss vectorization opportunities.

-Kokkos provides a natural formalism to exploit this type of parallelism using :ref:`heirarchical parallelism <https://kokkos.github.io/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html>`_ .
+Kokkos provides a natural formalism to exploit this type of parallelism using `heirarchical parallelism <https://kokkos.github.io/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html>`_ .
 The idea is to parallelize the outer loop over elements using Kokkos teams and then parallelize the inner loop over quadrature points using Kokkos thread teams.
 This guarantees that all the threads in a team (which is mapped to CUDA blocks on NVIDIA GPUs) execute the same code path - thus avoiding warp divergence.

 .. code:: C++